SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		 setRect(x,y,w,h)
 		 setRect(rectangle)

-		Both methods are doing exactly the same: setting position and dimension to new values.
+		All these methods are doing exactly the same: setting position and dimension to new values.
 The motivation for two names is to make scripts more readable:
 		``setROI()`` is intended to restrict the search to a smaller area to speed up processing searches (region of interest), whereas ``setRect()`` should be